In my view, the following are essential requirements for a chat solution:

 Ah, how I love Telegram!
 In my view, every innovation in the area of chat in recent years has come from Telegram.
 Despite my fundamental belief that Telegram is by far the best messenger in the world, however, I still know it’s not suitable as a corporate solution.

 You can’t use WhatsApp and Telegram in your own organization because they don’t offer a closed container.
-There is no inside and outside.
+There’s no inside and outside.
 There are no room lists that your employees can view.
-There is no central control function.
+There’s no central control function.
 And there are no security mechanisms that, for instance, allow certain users to be deactivated centrally so that they cannot access all the rooms.
 And with WhatsApp and Telegram, the whole topic of data protection and GDPR is impossible to resolve.

-Oh yes, your next question is entirely justified!
-I know I said before that we use Telegram for business communications with partners and customers.
-Then why, for heaven’s sake?
-Because there is no better solution.
+Yes, I know I said before that we use Telegram for business communications with partners and customers.
+And you’d be justified in asking, “Why, for heaven’s sake?”
+The answer is simple: Because there’s no better solution.

 We use Google Chat at the company.
-It’s a good solution, which is also very cheap, because it doesn’t cost any extra as part of Goggle Workspace.
+It’s a good solution, and it’s also very cheap because it doesn’t cost any extra as part of Google Workspace.
 Currently, it doesn’t offer a way of sharing rooms with external parties, however.
-(Slack offers this facility, but it still has restrictions by limiting the number of external users.
+(Slack offers this facility, but it still imposes restrictions by limiting the number of external users.
 A license also has to be purchased on a quota basis above a certain number of users.)

 Standalone App, Not an Add-on